CodeNameTwister/Script-Spliter/DocEditorSettings.md

 ### Editor/Split
-This section work only when you add new split/s. in old versions < 0.3 was more useful.
+This section work only when you add new split/s. in old versions < 0.3 was more useful, deprecated in Versions >= 0.5.

 |  Setting  | Description  |
 | ------------ | ------------ |